-Raised blood levels of potassium levels may occur during treatment with spironolactone.
-This is uncommon in younger patients (< 45 years) and those without heart or kidney problems and in people who do not take other drugs that affect potassium levels.
-It may very rarely cause abnormal blood counts and allergic rashes.
+Raised levels of potassium in the blood may occur during treatment with spironolactone.
+This is more common in patients over 45 years and those with heart or kidney problems and in people who take other drugs that affect potassium levels.
+It may very rarely cause abnormal blood counts and rashes.
+It may affect the kidney and liver function which will be seen on blood tests done to monitor.
+These tend to improve after stopping the drug or reducing the dose.